 Schools receive a payment, or Pupil Premium, for each child who is registered for free school meals [FSM] and those who have been in continuous care for six months or more.
 Currently there are no looked after children and no children from service personnel families at Markyate Village School.
-The Pupil Premium Funding Allocation for Markyate for this year is £42,120.
+The Pupil Premium Funding Allocation for Markyate for 2022-223is £41,695.

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-At Markyate Village School and Nursery, we have 35 Pupil Premium children; this includes 23 Free School Meal (FSM) children.
+At Markyate Village School and Nursery, we have 31 Pupil Premium children for the year 2022 - 2023.

 As a school, we have involved the parents by asking them how they would like the funding spent.
-Many parents have asked for support for school trips (including the Year 6 residential trip), to attend breakfast or attend extra curricula clubs.
 We have also supplied:

 We monitor the children’s levels half termly and endeavor to ensure that they are working at Age Related Expectations.
 If there is an area of concern we meet with the Class Teacher and Teaching Assistant and discuss how we can ‘close the gap’.
 We also recognise that some of the children are at Age Related Expectations and we, with the class teacher’s input, consider how we can help promote learning and achieve mastery for these children e.g. buying a wider and more challenging range of books and resources.